anhinga/2019-python-drafts/vispy/atparty-2019/README.md

 ***

 At this stage, I ported this shader into VisPy (I describe this port next).
-The VisPy-based Python code was used in the interactive presentation during @party compoes.
+The VisPy-based Python code was used in the interactive presentation during @party compos.

 I have now made the Shadertoy version available on the Shadertoy site: https://www.shadertoy.com/view/WlSGzK